janie314/cvefixer/README.md

 # cvefixer

-Fix CVEs.
-(Update your Linux computer's many little applications.)
+Fix all vulnerabilities that are fixed!
+This Rust app update your Linux computer's many little applications, including Rust crates, Flatpak packages, Bun, and more.

 # Requirements